CrunchyData/crunchy-containers/docs/watch/help.md

 == DESCRIPTION
-The watch image provides a means of watching the health of a postgres master and performing a failover if the master is not responding.
+The watch image provides a means of watching the health of a postgres primary and performing a failover if the primary is not responding.

 The container itself consists of:
     - RHEL7 base image